sassoftware/sas-container-recipes/addons/auth-sssd/README.md

 # Overview

 A structure for adding LDAP configuration that uses sssd and PAM.

 # Files

-* sssd.conf
+* example_sssd.conf
-  * A required file that contains a template sssd configuration, which should reflect an organization's configuration.
+  * A file that contains a template sssd configuration, which should reflect an organization's configuration.
 * sssd_pre_deploy.sh
   * A required file that starts sssd and is called by the main entrypoint script.
 * sssd.cert